 Jacques Polge – creator of some of the most seductive and alluring perfumes of all times

-He took a degree in English and literature at the university and his true love of poetry explains his vision about perfumes: “For me (a perfume) – it’s a poetic form… It’s a very peculiar way of expressing things, of saying things without using neither words, nor image – something which is invisible… And at the same time because it’s invisible it’s so strong.
-Because for instance a woman wears a perfume, then she disappears.
+He took a degree in English and literature at the university and his true love of poetry explains his vision about perfumes: “For me (a perfume) – it’s a poetic form… It’s a very peculiar way of expressing things, of saying things without using neither words nor image – something which is invisible… And at the same time because it’s invisible it’s so strong.
+Because for instance, a woman wears perfume, then she disappears.
 What remains of her is her fragrance.”

-In one of his interviews he even compares a perfume to a language: “I liked the idea, the poetic idea that fragrance is a kind of language.
+In one of his interviews, he even compares perfume to a language: “I liked the idea, the poetic idea that fragrance is a kind of language.
 It doesn’t use words.
 It doesn’t use images.
 It’s invisible.
 All these attributes, for me, made sense.”

 We should all be thankful he chose to follow his nose rather than his pen in his career, ever since he started working for Chanel, he has created some of the best selling Chanel fragrances, including Chanel No. 5 (EDP version), Allure, Antaeus, Egoïste, Cristalle Eau Verte, Coco, Coco Mademoiselle (EDP, EDT, Parfum), Chance, Les Exclusifs series, Chanel N°5 Eau Premiere, Bleu de Chanel, etc. What’s more, he put his genius into reviving some of Chanel’s lost and never realized fragrances from the past.